-Several groups of astronomers around the globe interested in studying visible light and infrared are exploring the feasibility of building ground-based telescopes with mirrors larger than 30 meters across.
+Several groups of astronomers around the globe interested in studying visible light and the infrared are exploring the feasibility of building ground-based telescopes with mirrors larger than 30 meters across.
 Stop and think what this means: 30 meters is one-third the length of a football field.
 It is technically impossible to build and transport a single astronomical mirror that is 30 meters or larger in diameter.
 The primary mirror of these giant telescopes will consist of smaller mirrors, all aligned so that they act as a very large mirror in combination.
-These include the Thirty-Meter Telescope for which construction has begun at the top of Mauna Kea in Hawaii.

-The most ambitious of these projects is the European Extremely Large Telescope (E-ELT) (Figure 6.28).
+The most ambitious of these projects is the European Extremely Large Telescope (ELT) (Figure 6.28).
 (Astronomers try to outdo each other not only with the size of these telescopes, but also their names!)
-The design of the E-ELT calls for a 39.3-meter primary mirror, which will follow the Keck design and be made up of 798 hexagonal mirrors, each 1.4 meters in diameter and all held precisely in position so that they form a continuous surface.
+The design of the European ELT calls for a 39.3-meter primary mirror, which will follow the Keck design and be made up of 798 hexagonal mirrors, each 1.4 meters in diameter and all held precisely in position so that they form a continuous surface.
+Construction on the site in the Atacama Desert in Northern Chile started in 2014, and operations are expected to begin in about 2025.